-- Donate to a Cause that Supports Veterans
+- Donate to a Cause that Directly Supports Veterans

 There are thousands of organizations across the nation that provide much-needed services for our veterans and their families.
 Find one that puts the majority of its donations into serving our veterans, and understand the charity’s work and mission.
 Whatever you can give, large or small, is a great tribute to our veterans.

 For example, with Combat Veterans to Careers, 92% of all donations go directly to assisting Post-9/11 combat veterans and their families who are working hard to transition from military to civilian life.
 Its mission is to provide 360° of support and opportunities in the areas of health/wellness, education, housing and career services, without just giving handouts.
 All donations are tax-deductible.